"The only thing necessary for the triumph of evil is for good men to do nothing."

 The Warrior protects life.
 His strength exists to defend what matters.
 He stands between danger and those who cannot defend themselves.

 The Bully uses force to dominate.
 He calls it protection, but it serves his ego.
 He controls rather than guards.
 The Wimp refuses to protect.
 Fear paralyzes him.
 He watches harm happen and does nothing.
-The Mature Warrior knows what deserves protection and acts when action is needed.
+The Mature Warrior knows what deserves protection and acts when needed.

-Protecting life takes many forms:
+Protection takes many forms:

 Physical Protection: The Warrior defends against violence.
 He develops strength and skill so he can act when danger appears.